nerdyjohnny/ovidoc/docs/source/staff.rst

 https://www.twitch.tv/nominovaks

-Maintenance (MC)
+Maintenance (Game Moderators)
 ```````
-These are moderators whose primary focus is the minecraft servers.
+These are moderators whose primary focus is the game servers.

-NuTzy
+NuTzy (MC)
 ''''''

 .. note:: NuTzy is the head builder for the MC servers.